harrisonlab/phytophthora_fragariae/README.md

 230
 P.fragariae - Bc23
 Number of RxLRs identified by Regex:
-191
+198
 Number of RxLRs identified by Hmm:
-196
+200
 Number of RxLRs in combined dataset:
-238
+243
 Number of genes in the extracted gff file:
-238
+243
 P.fragariae - Nov27
 Number of RxLRs identified by Regex:
-187
+185
 Number of RxLRs identified by Hmm:
-189
+187
 Number of RxLRs in combined dataset:
-230
+228
 Number of genes in the extracted gff file:
-230
+228
 P.fragariae - Nov5
 Number of RxLRs identified by Regex:
-194
+189
 Number of RxLRs identified by Hmm:
-193
+191
 Number of RxLRs in combined dataset:
-235
+233
 Number of genes in the extracted gff file:
-235
+233
 P.fragariae - Nov71
 Number of RxLRs identified by Regex:
-190
+189
 Number of RxLRs identified by Hmm:
-190
+189
 Number of RxLRs in combined dataset:
-230
+228
 Number of genes in the extracted gff file:
-230
+228
 P.fragariae - Nov77
 Number of RxLRs identified by Regex:
-170
+180
 Number of RxLRs identified by Hmm:
-180
+188
 Number of RxLRs in combined dataset:
-215
+223
 Number of genes in the extracted gff file:
-215
+223
 P.fragariae - Nov9
 Number of RxLRs identified by Regex:
-191
+187
 Number of RxLRs identified by Hmm:
-193
+187
 Number of RxLRs in combined dataset:
-233
+229
 Number of genes in the extracted gff file:
-233
+229
 P.fragariae - ONT3
 Number of RxLRs identified by Regex:
 191
 Number of RxLRs identified by Hmm:
-189
+186
 Number of RxLRs in combined dataset:
-231
+228
 Number of genes in the extracted gff file:
-231
+228
 P.fragariae - SCRP245_v2
 Number of RxLRs identified by Regex:
-188
+189
 Number of RxLRs identified by Hmm:
-191
+194
 Number of RxLRs in combined dataset:
-231
+233
 Number of genes in the extracted gff file:
-231
+233

 Without EER:
 P.fragariae - A4